 After you receive all the goods, you can take a finisher picture with your medal and reunite with your family in the reunion area.

 Still have runDisney questions?
-Leave them in comments and I’ll be sure to answer them for you!
+Leave them in the comments and I’ll be sure to answer them for you!